OctopusDeploy/blog/blog/2020-07/index.md

 As a first step, talk to the supporters of the CAB about how you can make it more efficient.
 After all, it’s highly likely that they are as bored of the CAB as you are.
 They can be pretty tedious meetings and most of the people involved probably see them as a distraction from more important tasks.

-Perhaps you could ask them the following questions:
+Perhaps you could ask them a few of the following questions:

-•	Are the changes triaged into high risk, medium risk and low risk changes?
+- Are the changes triaged into high risk, medium risk and low risk changes?
+What is the difference between a low-risk and a medium-risk change?
+Is the threshold set at an appropriate level that enables the CAB to focus their attention on the most important issues?
-•	What would it take for the CAB to be comfortable to auto-approve the low-risk changes or to allow them to bypass the CAB altogether?
+- What would it take for the CAB to be comfortable to auto-approve the low-risk changes or to allow them to bypass the CAB altogether?
-•	What could you do to downgrade a medium risk change to a low risk change?
+- What could you do to downgrade a medium risk change to a low risk change?
 What sort of validation or testing would be required?
 Could these tests be automated in order to pre-approve the medium risk changes?
-•	How could any paperwork or forms be simplified and streamlined?
+- How could any paperwork or forms be simplified and streamlined?
-•	Are all CAB members required to be present to review all changes?
-Rather than all meeting on a Wednesday, could you run a scaled down version of the CAB with just one or two CAB members for low/medium risk changes each morning at 9am?
+- Are all CAB members required to be present to review all changes?
+For example, rather than all meeting on a Wednesday, could you run a scaled down version of the CAB with just one or two CAB members for low/medium risk changes each morning at 11am?
 This would give you more time to scrutinise the high-risk changes in the main meeting on a Wednesday and improve the lead time for low and medium risk changes.
-•	What architectural changes could you make to decouple systems from each other such that the risk of one failure affecting other systems and the necessity to seek the approval of so many people is reduced.
+- What architectural changes could you make to decouple systems from each other such that the risk of one failure affecting other systems and the necessity to seek the approval of so many people is reduced.
+- What investments could you make to improve MTTR or otherise de-risk your deployments?
+If the consequences of failed deployments were reduced significantly, would that enable the CAB to allow low/medium risk changes to flow to production more freely?
-•	How could you report on the success/failure of any changes that you make to the CAB process to ensure that quality is not negatively affected as a result.
+- How could you report on the success/failure of any changes that you make to the CAB process?
+Are you able to track the four key metrics as you iterate on your CAB processes to ensure that your changes are having a positive affect?